ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 ## Quality Control for NRT data
 1. With the Argos satellite system, tag location is measured by tag transmissions received by polar-orbiting Argos-Kinéis satellites as they pass overhead, and relayed to a base in France.
 The Doppler shift in tag transmission frequency is used to triangulate position of the tag.
 These calculations are conducted in real-time by the French organization Collecte Localisation Satellites (CLS).
 This positioning technology is less precise than GPS and requires a statistical quality control process (provided by the ArgosQC R package) to obtain more reliable locations and estimates of their uncertainty.

-2. At a minimum, satellite tags transmit their location but, depending on their programming and on-board sensor capabilities, may also transmit summaries of behavioural data such as dive profiles or diving and surfacing activity summaries, and physical observations of water temperature, salinity and/or fluorimetry at depth (CTD/FTD profiles) as animal dive through the water column.
+2. At a minimum, satellite tags transmit their location but, depending on their programming and on-board sensor capabilities, may also transmit summaries of behavioural data such as dive profiles or diving and surfacing activity summaries, and physical observations of water temperature, salinity and/or fluorimetry at depth (CTD/FTD profiles) as animals dive through the water column.
 Tag owners can obtain records of their tag(s) locations through time from CLS, but CLS also provides the location data and all tag transmission messages to the tag manufacturers in near real-time.
-The tag manufacturers decompress and organize these messages (typically) into distinct tag data files (e.g., one file per sensor data stream or behavioural activity) and make them available to the tag owners.
+The tag manufacturers decompress and organize these messages (typically) into distinct tag data files (e.g., one file per sensor data stream or behavioural activity) and make them available to the tag owners via an API, data portal, or secure Web-Accessible Folder (WAF).

 3. Typically, the behavioural and physical observations data files either have crudely interpolated locations or no locations associated with each record.
 The ArgosQC R package uses a statistically robust interpolation to append a location and its uncertainty to each record, based on their observation datetime, in these data files.
 This provides more accurate locations for each tag-transmitted observation and eliminates the need for subsequent users of the data to geolocate every tag-transmitted observation.